wangharold001/cse15l-report3/report.md

                 Once again, the need for travel documents dictated al Qaeda's plans. schemes to keep the pipeline of fraudulent documents flowing.
 To this end, al Qaeda The operational mission training course taught operatives how to forge documents.

+In  this first example, we used grep on the chapter-5 file to look for what it discusses about "documents".
+The -h command is useful since we already know what the file name will be.

     root@DESKTOP-HTAG1J5:/mnt/d/ucsd/y2q1/cse 15l/technical/911report# grep -h -r "fraudulent"
                 2002.
 Al Qaeda also relied on outside travel facilitators, including fraudulent